jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 It does not change — but it can be **dimmed**.
 Through trauma, toxic interference, and false identity programming, the flame becomes veiled — and the body loses its sense of orientation and purpose.
 This protocol doesn’t give you a new flame — it clears the interference so yours can **burn clearly again**.
+_“Here, detox means more than removing toxins — it means dissolving distortion across body, memory, and field.”_

 ---